charlymr/IRLDocumentScanner/README.md

 ## Application plist requirement (iOS 10+)

-As of iOS 10, you must povide a reason for using thre camera in you plist:
+As of iOS 10, you must povide a reason for using the camera in you plist:
-Please add the follwing to your plist:
+Please add the following to your plist:
 **NSCameraUsageDescription : We need the camera to scan**

 ## Installation